 A sleep regression is simply when your child’s sleep pattern changes, usually for the worse.
 It’s not related to being sick or teething, and you can’t see a real “reason” for the change.

 Your child may suddenly struggle to go to sleep when she used not to.
 When our oldest was about eighteen months (not that she ever slept well for the first 2.5 years of her life, but that’s another story), she went through a phase where it took her literally an hour or two, every single night, to go to sleep.
 It was absolutely maddening.
-(BTW: General Leia is now 5.5 and is super easy to get to bed and stays there all night.)
+(BTW: My daughter is now 7 and is super easy to get to bed and stays there all night.)

 Or your baby may wake in the middle of the night and stay awake for an hour (so infuriating!).
 Usually when this behavior is part of a sleep regression, your baby isn’t fussy, she’s actually happy.
 She may start babbling or even try to walk around in her crib or in your bed!